dougdonohoe/ddpoker/README-DEV.md

 The debug setting `settings.debug.docmode=true` must be on before starting `PokerJetty` or running `pokerweb`.
 The `generate-website` script assumes `node` is installed and available on the `PATH`.
-The script saves all Javascript, CSS, HTML and images to the current working directory.
+The script saves all JavaScript, CSS, HTML and images to the current working directory.
 To preview the site run:

 ```bash